RuanCoder3707/SpendingReport/README.md

 		i.
 SpendingReport --ignore-cc-payments --ignore-donuts
 		ii.
 SpendingReport --crystal-ball --ignore-donuts
 		iii.
 SpendingReport --crystal-ball --ignore-donuts --ignore-cc-payments
 Note: if you are receiving secret key related error when running the program, it is because your local JRE does not use unlimited JCE policy files.
 Please copy the two policy files, local_policy.jar and US_export_policy.jar, in the JCE folder and replace your local's JRE's policy files.
-Your local JCE policy files are located at %JAVA_HOME%\jre\lib\security where "%JAVA_HOME%" is your jdk installation location such as C:\Program Files\Java\jdk1.8.0_91.
+Your local JCE policy files are located at %JAVA_HOME%\jre\lib\security.
+"%JAVA_HOME%" is your jdk installation location such as C:\Program Files\Java\jdk1.8.0_91.

 </pre>